What is special about this course?

 - Music Literacy: read and write music, understand harmonies, bass lines and chord progressions

-- An Introduction to the UK Music Industry
+- An introduction to the UK Music Industry: learn about the career paths available to you

 How will I study my course?